Open-Source-Community/Science-Tech-26-Materials/OOP/SOLID/Task/README.md

 You are given a working but poorly designed notification-processing system.
 Your task is to **refactor** the code to apply proper **OOP design** and **SOLID principles**, while keeping all external behavior the same.

-The starter code mixes validation, GDPR filtering, and delivery logic inside a single procedural method.
+The starter code mixes validation and delivery logic inside a single procedural method.
 You must redesign it into a clean, extensible, object-oriented architecture.

 ---